ronibuchine/c-seminar/README.md

-# c-seminar
+# Advanced C Seminar
-The repo that contains c exercises
+This repo contains exercises from the Advanced C Seminar course at JCT.